 - Turn off the printer.
 Leave it off for about 15 seconds, then turn it back on.

 - When the power light goes to steady green, replug the USB cable.

-- Windows should install its builtin driver for USB Printing Support, which should show in Devices and Prinrters in the Unspecified section.
+- Windows should install its built-in driver for USB Printing Support, which should show in Devices and Printers in the Unspecified section.